-Welcome to GOP.com, the official Web site of the Republican National Committee (RNC).
+Welcome to GOP.com, the official website of the Republican National Committee (RNC).
 We hope you enjoy your visit.
 The RNC knows your right to privacy online is important.
-You do not have to identify youself or divulge personal information unless you choose to give us your personal information.
+You do not have to identify yourself or divulge personal information unless you choose to give us your personal information.

 Information collected when you donate: When you make a contribution to the RNC, federal law requires us to obtain the following information: name, mailing address, employer, occupation, and amount of contribution.
 Federal law requires us to report this information to the Federal Election Commission if an individual’s contribution or contributions aggregate in excess of $200 in a single calendar year.
-Contributions from corporations, government contractors, foreign nationals without a “green card” are prohibited.
-Any credit card information provided is only used to immediately process your donation.
-The RNC does not retain your credit card information once the donation is processed online.
+Contributions from corporations, government contractors, and foreign nationals without a “green card” are prohibited.

 We ask that children under 18 do not submit their information: In accordance with the Federal Children’s Online Privacy Protection Act of 1998 (COPPA) GOP.com does not knowingly collect information from children.
 Additionally, In accordance with (COPPA), the RNC will never knowingly collect personal identifiable information from persons 13 years old or younger.

-Parents with questions may email webmaster@GOP.com or write to: New Media Department, Republican National Committee, 310 First Street SE, Washington, DC 20003.
+Parents with questions may email ecampaign@GOP.com or write to: Digital & Data Department, Republican National Committee, 310 First Street SE, Washington, DC 20003.

 We will not sell your personal information.
 Under no circumstances will the RNC sell your information to third parties or any commercial entities.

 Protecting information you provide via GOP.com.
-The RNC makes every effort to protect your information from the moment you begin to enter your information to when it is stored on our secure servers.
-GOP.com uses a secure socket layer (SSL) – with the highest level of encryption commercially available – on pages where Web site visitors register or make a secure online contribution using their credit card.
+Protecting your information is important to the RNC.
+GOP.com uses a secure socket layer (SSL) – with the highest level of encryption commercially available – on every page of the website.

 GOP.com uses a secured/encrypted server for online credit card donations.
 The online contribution form is in compliance with FEC regulations.
 The RNC has put in place appropriate physical, electronic and managerial procedures to prevent unauthorized access.

-For more information on managing cookies, please select your browser below:
+For additional information on managing cookies, please select your browser below:

 The RNC provides links to original articles written and maintained by third parties.
 These links are provided as a convenience and do not imply a claim of ownership in that content.

-When registering with GOP.com, please know that you are opting to receive these emails by providing your email address.
+When registering with GOP.com, donating, signing a petition, participating in a survey, or submitting information for volunteer opportunities please know that you are opting to receive these emails by providing your email address.
 All signups for email communications and other features of our Web site are voluntary.
 We give you the opportunity to opt-in and we give you the power to opt-out of email communications.
 Should you wish to opt-out, an unsubscribe link is included in every email.
 If your link is not working properly, or you wish to communicate your desire to opt-out directly to us: